prasidhda/woo-manage-fraud-orders/readme.txt

 Yes, absolutely.
 You can choose the multiple orders statuses in setting and this is completely compatible with <a href="https://woocommerce.com/products/woocommerce-order-status-manager/" target="_blank">WooCommerce Order Status Manager</a>.

 = Can I whitelist customer details or anything? =
 Yes.
 From version 2.3.0, you can whitelist the payment gateways and white list specific users.
+You can either user email address or WP user Id.

 == Screenshots ==